Nicky McCrimmon

-Nicky McCrimmon (born March 22, 1972) is a retired WNBA basketball player who was on the Los Angeles Sparks between 2000 to 2003.
+Nicky McCrimmon (born March 22, 1972) is an American former professional basketball player who was on the Los Angeles Sparks between 2000 and 2003.
 Before joining the Sparks, McCrimmon played basketball on the New Mexico Junior College and University of Southern California teams.
 During her varsity career, McCrimmon played at the 1993 NCAA Division I women's basketball tournament and the 1994 NCAA Division I women's basketball tournament with USC.
 After college, McCrimmon was on several teams in the American Basketball League from 1997 to 1998.

 With the Sparks from 2000 to 2003, McCrimmon had 284 points during her 125 regular season games.
 In playoff games, McCrimmon won the 2001 WNBA Championship and 2002 WNBA Championship as a member of the Sparks.
 In 2005, McCrimmon ended her basketball career after being released from the Houston Comets on two separate occasions.
 Apart from basketball, McCrimmon worked in project management and also was a substitute teacher.